James Joyce (tagged articles)

 rewrote “The Sisters,” intending it to serve as an introduction to the whole of Dubliners, he altered the first line of the story with much significance: “There was no hope for him this time” (19).
 As...
 Read Article »

 's Ulysses is first and foremost a political novel, a "real Irish nationalist epic in its most . . . politically figurative form" (Bowen vii).
 Joyce himself stated that Ulysses "is the epic of two races," Israel and Ireland ("To Carlo...
 Read Article »

 Burdened by the tomes housing Joyce criticism, new texts that examine “The Dead” risk sinking into a critical vacuum.
 Peter J. Rabinowitz, in the idiom of reader-response criticism, labels this suction “interpretive vertigo,&rdquo...
 Read Article »

 If you need a fast decision, INQUIRIES Journal offers expedited processing of your submission for a small fee.
-Depending on the expedited review option you choose, you can receive a decision in as few as 3-days.
+Depending on the expedited review option you choose, you can receive a decision in as few as 5-days.

-In addition to a shorter review period, the fee supports the journal's continued operation.
+In addition to a shorter review period, the fee supports the journal's continued operation and open-access publishing model.
 Standard submissions are always free.
 Submit Now » - Submit an Article to Inquiries Journal -